These days are gone.

-The technical questions will vary a lot, depending on the application they program and develop in the company, the programming languages they use, and your exact role in the process.
-The list below should give you some idea on what to expect in your interview.
+The technical questions will actually vary a lot, depending on the applications they develop in the company, the programming languages they use, and your exact role in the process of software engineers.
+The list below should give you some idea on what to expect in this interview.

 - Which programming languages are you familiar with, and which do you consider the most important?